getodk/docs/docs/central-upgrade.rst

 .. code-block:: bash

-  $ git submodule update -i
+  $ git submodule update --init

 4. **Build** from the latest code you just fetched.
 The ``pull`` option ensures all Docker images are up-to-date.